-Total compensation for all non-executive directors, last voted upon by shareholders on 29 June 2016, is not to exceed \$840,000 per annum.
+Total compensation for all Non-Executive Directors, last voted upon by shareholders on 29 June 2016, is not to exceed \$840,000 per annum.
 Directors' base fees for FY21 year were \$100,419 per annum.
 The Board Chair receives twice the base fee.
-Additional fees are paid where a director is Chair of a committee.
+Additional fees are paid where a Director is Chair of a committee.

 Committee Chair Fees per Annum

+People Development

-People Development and Remuneration \$20,747
+and Remuneration \$20,747

-Audit and Risk \$31,120
+Audit and Risk \$31.120

-It is the Company's policy to increase directors' fees annually at the commencement of each financial year of the Company, in accordance with the consumer price index.
-However, in response to the COVID-19 global pandemic market conditions impacting the Company in FY21, there was no increase to any non-executive director fees.
+It is the Company's policy to increase Directors' fees annually at the commencement of each financial year, in accordance with the consumer price index.
+However, in response to the COVID-19 global pandemic market conditions impacting the Company in FY21, there was no increase to any Non-Executive Director's fees at the commencement of, or during, the reporting period.

-All non-executive directors enter into a service agreement with the Company in the form of a letter of appointment.
-The letter summarises the board policies and terms, including remuneration, relevant to the office of director.
-Non-executive directors do not receive performancerelated compensation.
-Directors' fees cover all main board activities and membership of committees.
-Non-executive directors are not provided with retirement benefits apart from statutory superannuation.
+All Non-Executive Directors enter into a service agreement with the Company in the form of a letter of appointment.
+The letter summarises the Board policies and terms. including remuneration, relevant to the office of director.
+Non-Executive Directors do not receive performance-related compensation.
+Directors' fees cover all main Board activities and membership of committees.
+Non-Executive Directors are not provided with retirement benefits apart from statutory superannuation.